bjorkert/MyApp_Third/README.md

 After a PR is merged to dev, the repository maintainers will bump up the verion number before merging to main - please do not modify the version in your branch.

-#### Version Updates
+### Version Updates

-Only the maintainers for Loop Follow will update version numbers.
-This is done by incrementing the LOOP_FOLLOW_MARKETING_VERSION in Config.xcconfig file.
+Only the maintainers for LoopFollow will update version numbers.

+### Release Process

+To assist in releasing to all three LoopFollow repositories, the script `release.sh` is now available.
+This bumps up the version number to M.N+1.0 for a minor release or M+1.0.0 for a major release.
+It also updates the LoopFollow_Second and LoopFollow_Third repositories with parallel changes to what was just released for LoopFollow.
+Only LoopFollow uses a `dev` branch.
+The other repositories use just the `main` branch and are kept at the released version.

+When a release is generated, the updates found in the `dev` branch are merged into `main`; the version number in the `Config.xcconfig` file is updated to A.B.O; a tag of the form v.A.B.0 is created and associated with the `main` branch at that time.

+When PR are subsequently merged to `dev`, the version number is incremented by 1 in the last place, e.g., "v.A.B.1" etc.